-It is sufficient to say that the restaurateur who racially discriminates in his service and whose food originates out-of-state is using interstate commerce to perpetuate what Congress has found to be evil, .
-The power to regulate in such a case depends not so much causa Mpon the relationship between racial discrimination inhibiting and its affect on the interstate shipment of food as upon the power of Congress to benefit deny the the shounds of that commerce as a tool for carrying on the evil it has condemned.
-Inframing this Act Admittedly, Congress has not expressly prohibited the use of interstate change to restaurateurs practicing racial discrimination in this act.
-But the obvious effect interstate commerce is the basis for its action.
-Wages as such is not itself commerce, but may well obstruct and burden commerce to such an extent as to require a regulation.
+It is sufficient to say that the restaurateur who racially discriminates in his service and whose food originates out of state is using interstate commerce to perpetuate what Congress has found to be evil.
+The power to regulate in such a case depends not so much upon the causal relationship between racial discrimination and its inhibiting effect on the interstate shipment of food as upon the power of Congress to deny the benefit of that commerce as a tool for carrying on the evil it has condemned.

+Admittedly, in framing this Act Congress has not expressly prohibited the use of interstate facilities to restaurateurs practicing racial discrimination.
+But the obvious effect of Title II is to tell the restaurant proprietor that if he continues to use goods from out of state in substantial quantities he must not select his customers on the basis of race.